douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 6. What are the changes in term of requires(more work, more products,...) compared to the production(ton per ha) induced by a change of type of agriculture.
 I.e what is the cost of changing agriculture's type (only financial cost could be taken into account but if possible we can use the True cost method proposed by Christian in order to see the real difference by taking into account durability of thoses changes).
 Easier if you want to convince the governement or people that changing your agriculture type can be worth, even if your productivity has decreased.

-# Disagrement with Koch code
+# Disagrement with Koch's code

 1. Land should be a class instead of commodity, in order to add a localization, and other data on them like soil quality etc..